nyathea/legacypatcher/README.md

 # TwitterLegacyPatcher&nbsp;<img src="https://upload.wikimedia.org/wikipedia/commons/6/6f/Logo_of_Twitter.svg" alt="Twitter" height="25"/>

 A tweak to restore functionality to older Twitter versions for iOS/iPadOS.

+This effectively makes it possible to use Twitter again on devices where it was broken previously.

 ## What does this do?